mrbid/XFCE_THEMES/README.md

 Or for desktop icon packs: `~/.local/share/icons/` or `/usr/share/icons/`

-Then you can use the Window Manager [`xfwm4-settings`](https://docs.xfce.org/xfce/xfwm4/preferences) application to select between themes.
+Then you can use the Window Manager [`xfwm4-settings`](https://docs.xfce.org/xfce/xfwm4/preferences) application to select between themes or the Appearance [`xfce4-appearance-settings`](https://docs.xfce.org/xfce/xfce4-settings/appearance) application to select between desktop icons and appearances.

 ## Button Layout
 By default the window panel buttons are left aligned in the respective `themerc` file: `#button_layout=CHM|O`<br>